Skip to main content

 A person with pre-settled status (five years’ limited leave to remain) granted under the EU Settlement Scheme will need to be exercising a qualifying right to reside to be eligible.

-For example, a person will have a qualifying right to reside if they can show that they:
+For example, a person will have a qualifying right to reside if they can show that they are:

-• Are the family member of an EEA national who is exercising a qualifying right to reside
+• The family member of an EEA national who is exercising a qualifying right to reside

-• Are a family member who has retained right to reside, which may be possible following a divorce or the death of their EEA family member
+• A family member with a retained right to reside, which may be acquired following a divorce or the death of their EEA family member

 • The primary carer of a child, who is in education and whose parent is an EEA national who has worked in the UK